Use of medical reports

 Medical reports within the context of the asylum claim

 The Aliens Act does not contain any guidelines for medical examinations.
 The Swedish asylum procedure operates on the principle that any evidence can be admitted in support of an asylum claim.
 Therefore, the law does not expressly refer to the possibility of a medical certificate in support of the applicant’s statement regarding past persecution or serious harm.
 However, as a result of the R.C. v.
-Sweden ruling of the European Court of Human Rights (ECtHR), Sweden has been reminded of the obligation on its authorities to carry out a medical examination if there is an indication on an initial non-expert medical report that the applicant could have been a victim of torture.[1]
+Sweden ruling of the ECtHR, Sweden has been reminded of the obligation on its authorities to carry out a medical examination if there is an indication on an initial non-expert medical report that the applicant could have been a victim of torture.[1]
 Following the ruling by the ECtHR, the Migration Court of Appeal has in several rulings specified the investigative duty of the migration authorities and confirmed the principles of R.C. v.
 Sweden.[2]

-The Migration Agency issued a legal position as guidance for case workers.
-The legal position clarifies that applicants who claim that they have been subject to torture or other ill-treatment amounting to a need for international protection and who present a certificate indicating that they have been subjected to such treatment shall, subject to certain exceptions, be further examined at the state’s cost.[3]
+The Swedish Migration Agency issued a legal position as guidance for case workers.
+The legal position clarifies that applicants who claim that they have been subject to torture or other ill-treatment amounting to a need for international protection and who present a certificate indicating that they have been subjected to such treatment shall, subject to certain exceptions, be further examined at the state’s cost.[4]
 Exceptions may be made in cases where:

 • Injuries are not disputed;